TTS v3.0.0

 }

-Put in another way, one can estimate the ulpdist between two floating point numbers as the number of representable floating points values between them.
+Put in another way, one can estimate the ulpdist between two floating point numbers as the number of representable floating point values between them.
 This estimation leads to the following properties:

 \( \begin{align} ulpdist(N,N \times ε) & = 0.5 \\ ulpdist(N,N+N \times \frac{ε}{2}) & = 0 \\ \end{align} \)